 - Lastly, the graph added colors showing a bad red curve and a better blue curve.
 Overall, the graph becomes a well-designed piece of advocacy.
 Based on scientific findings, the graph feels authentic and researched, but also straightforward.
 The colors separate two distinct situations, one clearly bad, and one clearly better.

 The 2007 graph laid somewhat dormant until Feb 29th, when The Economist included the graph in a briefing on COVID-19.
-A few days later, Dr. Drew Harris, a population health and health policy educator, posted a hand drawn copy of the curve on twitter and it, cough cough, went viral (See Figure 4).
+A few days later, Dr. Drew Harris, a population health and health policy educator, posted a hand drawn copy of the curve on twitter and it (excuse my pun) went viral (See Figure 4).

 Since then, hundreds of versions of the flatten the curve graphic have been made including ones with cartoon characters washing their hands, animations of the curve flattening (See Figure 5), and even full on live simulations of infection rates based on various social distancing and quarantining methods.
 The graph has become a hashtag and a battle cry.
 It has also become something that provides comfort and a feeling of control in uncertain times.

 So let’s talk about the design of the curve.
 Why has such a simple (and scientifically inaccurate) graph become a symbol of the fight against the COVID-19?
 Think about the problem.

 What is the problem with COVID-19?
 It kills somewhere between .5% and 4% of the people it infects.
 It spreads more effectively than the seasonal flu.
 It causes panic.
 There is no vaccine.
 It is an unknown.
 It may mutate.
 It is preventable, yet we allow it to spread through carelessness.
 We do not have enough masks.
 We do not have enough tests.
 We do not have the right system in place to combat it.
 It will cripple the economy.
 It will allow governments an excuse to impinge on human rights.
 It will allow corporations to collect our personal data, … The list goes on and on.